Rise of the Discworld

 Now go back to our flat-earth dome.
 Someone in the north pole should see an even distribution of sky colour because they're right at the centre.
 But if you live in southern Australia, things are very different.
 Cast your eyes north and you're looking through ten-times the atmosphere you'd be looking through if you look to the south.
 The sky should look different colours in different directions.
 In fact, anywhere on Earth (except for at the pole) you should see this effect, one horizon should be a different colour to the other, because one involves looking through less air.

-In the flat Earth model, there is no such point as the South magnetic pole, the entire rim of the world has to act as the South pole in order to explain compasses; the field lines branch out from the centre and that's why our compasses point along these axes.
+In the flat Earth model, there is no such point as the South magnetic pole so the entire rim of the world has to act as the South pole in order to explain compasses; the field lines branch out from the centre and that's why our compasses point along these axes.
 There are a few problems with this straight away in terms of how magnetism works, but let's just be generous and say it could happen.

 But that's not what happens.
-Firstly, the magnetic field lines are parallel at the equator, and they end up pointing toward each other the further South you go.
+Firstly, the magnetic field lines are parallel at the equator and they end up pointing toward each other the further South you go.
 How can we have magnetic field lines being parallel at the equator, but converging on a point the further South you go?
 On a ball, as shown below.

 Second problem: Aurora Australis You've heard of the Northern lights and the mechanism is pretty simple.
 When the Sun ejects clumps of high-energy particles they go flying into space and sometimes get caught in Earth's magnetic field.
 As they get funnelled in toward the North pole, they end up crashing into the atmosphere.
 The result is a beautiful light show.
 It happens at the North pole because that's where the magnetic field lines are pointing.
-It's also a very faint effect, even with a powerful field (the stuff you've seen on TV shows is usually set at an exposure to make them look brighter).

-In a flat Earth, you'd expect these lights to happen at the North pole where the magnetic field is most concentrated, but not at the south pole, where the magnetic field is weak.
+In a flat Earth, you'd expect these lights to happen at the North pole where the magnetic field is most concentrated, but not at the south pole where the magnetic field is weak.
 And yet, we do get a light display there, often at the same time as the Northern lights.
 Many explorers in the Southern region of the world have seen the Aurora Australis for themselves and you can too - it's a bit of a stretch of the term "testable" but you're already walking across the world holding two compasses, why not see the lights as well?

 Third problem: a Flat Earth shouldn't be Magnetic anyway There's a good reason for the Earth to have a magnetic field.
 A large sphere of liquid iron is constantly rotating around an inner core of sollid Iron (and Nickel).
 This grinding of two large ferromagnetic bodies means a lot of electricity is being moved around, and when you have moving electricity you have a magnetic field.
 In other words, it's a byproduct of electricity moving in a sphere.
 There's no other way to generate a magnetic field that big.